hugo3m/drag/README.md

-# AABB
+# DRAG

-AABB initially a project to learn [BabylonJS](https://www.babylonjs.com/).
+Drag initially a project to learn [BabylonJS](https://www.babylonjs.com/).
 The idea was to reproduce something similar to the sample project explaning how AABB collision works from [Mozilla](https://mozdevs.github.io/gamedev-js-3d-aabb/physics.html).
 The first step of the project was to drag a mesh around a scene.
 But developing this feature was, if not difficult, at least more complex than I initially thought.
 The project is now about showing what are the maths behind dragging objects.

 ## How to get started